Demonstration Experiments: Simulations

 \subsection{Summary}

 The simulations confirm the theoretical predictions of Sections~3 and~4.
 Both the pooled and max statistics control type~I error, with the pooled statistic achieving nominal size and the max statistics being conservative.
 Adaptive sampling improves power relative to uniform allocation, with the magnitude of improvement depending on the signal structure.
 Importantly, these gains are achieved despite the fact that adaptive methods must use test statistics that are robust to strategic allocation, whereas the oracle and uniform-allocation benchmarks can use simple $t$-tests.
 SN-UCB is particularly effective when the arm with the largest effect does not have the largest signal-to-noise ratio, as it directly optimizes the quantity that determines statistical power.
 When effects are concentrated in a single arm with equal variances, standard bandit algorithms perform comparably or better.
+The calibrated UCT application of Section~\ref{sec:uct} emphasizes that this multi-scale phenomenon is not a theoretical curiosity: it emerges naturally from the economics of household consumption response, where targeting precision and outcome variance are tightly linked.